-You can display an entity's Smart View page in the following ways:
+You can examine an entity's Smart View page from several locations:

 On a dashboard, click on an entity name in the legend of a metric tile.

-On a device page in Collection Zone, click the Open in Smart View button.
+On a device page in Collection Zone, click Open in Smart View.

-On the main Smart View page, enter an entity name in the search field.
+On the Smart View page, enter an entity name in the search field.

-The related entities area, which contains views of the entities on which the anchor entity either depends or is related to.
+The related entities pane contains views of entities on which the anchor entity either depends or is related to.
 In the default view, the related entities pane is on the right.

 Changing the time range

 When investigating, you first might want to set the time range.
 In Smart View pages, the default time range is the past 24 hours.
 You can change the time range using one of several methods:

 - by moving the time slider in the primary metric card, or

 - by clicking an anomaly visualization in the primary metric card.